top of page

 The registration fee for the basic training is $200.
 Reduced fees are available for those experiencing financial hardship.
 Registration fees will be due after acceptance into the program.

 Mark your calendars now for the Annual Meeting of the Wyoming Naturalist Program!
-The Annual Meeting is tentatively scheduled for September 20th and 21st, 2025 in Casper and is open to all in the WNP.
-The agenda for this year’s Annual Meeting is not yet set, but plan for a weekend of service, learning, fun, and celebration.
+The Annual Meeting is tentatively scheduled for September 18th - 20th, 2026, in Casper and is open to all in the WNP.
+The agenda for each year's annual meeting will include a service project, advanced training, and cross-cohort socialization.

 Tentative 2025 Training Schedule